Quantized nonlinear Hall effect from chiral monopole: Conclusions

-To summarise, in this work we predicted a non-vanishing Hall response in TR-invariant systems from Berry curvature monopole.
-We have demonstrated that chiral anomaly-induced relative shift of Weyl cones in energy space gives rise to chirally asymmetric intranode momentum relaxation times.
-Due to this inherent asymmetry, nonlinear Hall currents from distinct Weyl nodes do not perfectly compensate.
-We further discuss the corresponding nonlinear circular dichroism signal from the chiral asymmetry.
+To summarise, we predicted a non-vanishing Hall response in TR-invariant systems from Berry curvature monopole.
+We have demonstrated that in the presence of mirror symmetry breaking Weyl cones are shifted in energy space, which gives rise to chirally asymmetric intranode momentum relaxation times.
+Due to this asymmetry, nonlinear Hall current is given by quantized monopole charge, weighted by node specific relaxation time.
+We further discuss the corresponding nonlinear circular dichroism signal from chiral asymmetry.
 The predicted effect is robust to interactions beyond simple impurity scattering, since only scattering channels which are chirally asymmetric would contribute to this effect.
+Our results could be used as a probe for the extent of chiral symmetry breaking.

 \textit{Acknowledgement.} We are grateful to Philip Moll and Liang Fu for helpful discussions.
 C.F. is supported by the Catalyst Fund of Canadian Institute for Advanced Research.
 Y. Z. is supported by the start-up fund at University of Tennessee Knoxville.